se-edu/se-book/principles/lawOfDemeter/text.md

 </box>

-**LoD aims to prevent objects navigating internal structures of other objects.**
+**LoD aims to prevent objects from navigating the internal structures of other objects.**

 <box>